-Protecting the environment and acting on climate change are integral components of fostering a healthy, vibrant, and liveable Capital Region.
-Transportation is a large sources of greenhouse gas and other air pollutants; reducing these emissions is a large part of achieving broader federal, provincial, and municipal climate change goals.
-The Federal Government is committed to achieving net-zero emissions by 2050 through the Canadian Net-Zero Emissions Accountability Act.
+Protecting the environment and acting on climate change are integral components of fostering a healthy, vibrant and liveable Capital Region.
+Transportation is a large source of GHG and other air pollutants; reducing these emissions is a large part of achieving broader federal, provincial and municipal climate change goals.
+The federal government is committed to achieving net-zero emissions by 2050 through the Canadian Net-Zero Emissions Accountability Act.
 In addition to reducing emissions, it is also important to minimize the environmental impacts of new infrastructure and implement climate change resiliency into design.
-Acting on climate change is a collective effort that requires the collaboration of all jurisdiction.
+Acting on climate change is a collective effort that requires the collaboration of all jurisdictions.
 The Strategic Plan focuses on reducing emissions through interprovincial transportation measures.